1. Exam facility, contact details

-- Examiners must identify themselves with a valid ID or Passport.
+- Examinees must identify themselves with a valid ID or Passport.

-- Exams are taken on iPads provided by the exam center.
+- Exams are taken on iPads provided by the exam centre.

-- Examiners must not communicate with each other during the exams.
+- Examinees must not communicate with each other during the exams.

-- Examiners can only take breaks in between completing and the starting time of the next subject
+- Examinees can only take breaks in between completing and the starting time of the next subject

 - All questions are in English

 - Annexes are viewable on screen and printed when necessary

 - Exam time is visible on screen and a color coded warning is issued at 10 and 5 minutes in the comment section of the app